Skip to content

 • No thin-capitalisation rules

-• No withholding tax on interest
+• No withholding tax on interest or royalties

 • No stamp duty or capital duties on share capital